| | | | | | |

 Riem France

-Needless to say, we decided to stop in Riem for lunch and find a place for a wine tasting.
-We were able to walk right into the Charles de Cazanove for a champagne tasting.
-The tasting was lovely, but it was really hard to understand our host.
-After the tasting we had lunch and then drove the remaining two hours to Paris.
+Instead, we decided to stop in Reims for lunch and explore options for a champagne tasting.
+Fortunately, we were able to walk into Charles de Cazanove for a delightful champagne tasting.
+While the experience was enjoyable, it was a bit challenging to understand our host.

 Arrival in Paris